Skip to content

 Wait for the Heimdall service to fully sync.

-Once the Heimdall service is fully synced, start the Bor service.
+Once the Heimdall service is fully synced, start the Bor service using the following command.

 sudo service bor start